Orama-Interactive/Pixelorama-Docs/docs/troubleshooting.md

 If neither of these works, you could save your projects as a pxo file, open the Web version, drag and drop the pxo file there, and export the png file from the Web version.

+## Drawing is very slow when using a drawing tablet
+If you are on Windows, try disabling Windows Ink, as it is known to create some problems with Pixelorama.

 ## Guides are not being created
 To create guides, you have to drag them out from the rulers, on the top and on the left of the canvas.
 However, sometimes this doesn't appear to do anything.
 There are two possibilities for this.